tonandr/face_vijnana_yolov3/README.md

 # Tasks
 - [x] Develop face vijnana yolov3.
 - [x] Train and evaluate face detetor with the UCCS dataset.
-- [ ] Train and evaluate face identifier with the UCCS dataset.
+- [ ] Train and evaluate face identifier using [a GAN style-based face generator](https://github.com/NVlabs/stylegan) with the UCCS dataset.
-- [ ] Optimize face identifier via unsupervised learning with the UCCS dataset.
 - [ ] Train, evaluate and optimize face vijnana yolov3 with other datasets.

 ## Test environments